 and its aorta is Gower Street

-Today, the description remains valid, and when I wander its streets absorbing its history, I use the British Museum as my compass.
+Today, the description remains valid, and when I wander the streets of Bloomsbury absorbing its history, I use the British Museum as my compass.

-Today’s name of the Museum Tavern again reflects the patronage - as many are visitors to the British Museum, although it is a popular pub for locals due to its excellent beers, award- winning cellarage and good traditional English pub food – and it is a sport-free zone – a rare find if you don’t want your conversation to compete with the various matches of the day.
+Today’s name of the Museum Tavern again reflects the patronage - as many are visitors to the British Museum.
+However, it is a popular pub for locals due to its excellent beers, award-winning cellarage and good traditional English pub food – and it is a sport-free zone – a rare find if you don’t want your conversation to compete with the various matches of the day.

-What is now called Bloomsbury is mentioned in the Domesday Book of 1086 as having vineyards and “wood for 100 pigs”, only becoming known as “Bloomsbury” in 1201 with the building of a Norman Manor.
+What is now called Bloomsbury is mentioned in the Domesday Book of 1086 as having vineyards and 'wood for 100 pigs'.
+It only became known as 'Bloomsbury' in 1201 with the building of a Norman Manor of that name.

-Over ensuing centuries, ownership moved from the Crown to the church and back, finally being granted to the 1st Earl of Southampton and passing later to the Russell Family with the marriage of the heiress to the Southampton title to the 1st Duke of Bedford.
+Over ensuing centuries, ownership of the area moved from the Crown to the church and back, finally being granted to the 1st Earl of Southampton.
+It later passed to the Russell Family with the marriage of the heiress to the Southampton title to the 1st Duke of Bedford.

 The original Bedford ownership has been reduced from 112 acres (a little over 45 hectares) to currently around 20 (about 8 hectares) – including the sort of addresses that even as Monopoly Players we would be glad to own.